danburzo/toolbox/README.md

-A collection of tools, libraries and frameworks for web projects.
+A collection of tools, libraries and APIs for web projects, inspired by [javierarce/toolbox](https://github.com/javierarce/toolbox).

 ## Image processing